Capital punishment in New York: Notable instances

 In 1872 and 1873, Erie County Sheriff Grover Cleveland carried out himself two executions by hanging to avoid paying someone else as executioner.
 Grover Cleveland was later elected President of the United States, serving two non-consecutive terms from 1885 to 1889 and from 1893 to 1897.

 In 1901, Leon Czolgosz was electrocuted under state law for the assassination of U.S. President William McKinley.
 Only after John Kennedy's death in 1963 was it made a federal crime to murder the President of the United States.

 Ruth Snyder was one of the very few women executed at Sing Sing.
 She was put to death in the electric chair in 1928 for the murder of her husband.
-Infamously, one of the previously selected execution witnesses, Chicago Tribune photographer Tom Howard, smuggled a small camera into the execution chamber and managed to take a photo of Snyder after the executioner pulled the switch; it was the first known photograph of an electric chair execution, and it remains one of the few known photographs of such.
+One of the previously selected execution witnesses, Chicago Tribune photographer Tom Howard, smuggled a small camera into the execution chamber and managed to take a photo of Snyder after the executioner pulled the switch; it was the first known photograph of an electric chair execution, and it remains one of the few known photographs of such.

-A lesser known but contemporaneously notorious case dates to January 1936, when serial killer Albert Fish was put to death for the cannibal murder of 10-year-old Grace Budd.
+In January 1936, serial killer Albert Fish was put to death for the cannibal murder of 10-year-old Grace Budd.
 He was confirmed to have committed at least three murders, but he is suspected of being involved in nine and, prior to his execution, he claimed to have murdered over 100 people.
 At age 65, Fish was one of the oldest people ever executed at Sing Sing, tied with Michael Rossi, a 65-year-old man who was executed in Sing Sing's electric chair on June 29, 1922.
 The oldest person to be executed in any New York electric chair was Charles Bonier, who was 75 when he died in Auburn's electric chair on July 31, 1907.